uschpc/webportal-netlify-gatsby/src/user-guides/hpc (discovery and endeavour)/running-jobs.md

 #SBATCH --account=<account_id>
 ```

 use options to specify the requested resources for your program.
-Be sure to use the correct account for your jobs (`<account_id>`).
+Be sure to use the correct account ID for your jobs (`<account_id>`).
 Without the `--account` option, your default account will be used.
 This is fine if you only have one project account.
+Your account ID can be found in the [User Portal](/user-information/user-guides/research-computing-user-portal), on the Allocation Detail page for the computing resource (e.g., Discovery) you'd like to use.
+It is of the form username_XXX, where username is your USC NetID and XXX is your three-digit project ID.

 The next set of lines: